NovaLynxie/CoraBot_Main/README.md

 ### ***DEPRECIATION WARNING!***
-***Due to many changes in Discord's API and Discord.JS itself as well as a major dependency dropping support, CoraBot v3 will soon be depreciated.***
+***Due to many changes in Discord's API and Discord.JS itself as well as a major dependency dropping support, CoraBot v3 will soon be depreciated.
+For more information and updates, please refer to issue [#16](https://github.com/NovaLynxie/CoraBot_Main/issues/16).***
 ***At this time CoraBot v4 is currently under development!
 More information will become available on migrating to the new version soon. ;)***

 # CoraBot - A customizable discord bot built on DiscordJS with NodeJS